Château de Cabriès

 The Château de Cabriès is an historic castle in Cabriès, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.
 It houses the Musée Edgar Mélik.

 History

 The castle was built in the 8th century.
 In 1237, Anselme Férus sold it to Ramon Berenguer IV, Count of Provence.
 It was restored in the 18th century, with French windows added.

-In 1934, the northern aisle was acquired by painter Edgar Mélik, who painted its walls.
+In 1934, the northern aisle was acquired by the French painter Edgar Mélik (1904–76), who painted its walls.
 It now houses a museum named after him.